jaxxstorm/leebriggs.co.uk/_posts/2023-09-28-300_percent_problem.md

 In addition, the desire to create Terraform modules that meet _every single user's possible use case_ means that often, the module will expose the entire surface area of the APIs the module is managing to the user.
 Usually, this leaves you in a position of having to painstakingly read the whole module's code before using it, and if something breaks, you're shit out of luck.

-Hearing Adam describe this problem has had my break slowly creaking for a while.
+Hearing Adam describe this problem has had my brain slowly creaking for a while.
 We've seen lots of literature in the past few years about the explosion of knowledge required to be a successful "DevOps Engineer", "Site Reliability Engineer" or "Platform Engineer" or whatever that role's title is this week.
 As I've noodled on this for the past few months, I've started to leverage the 200% problem and give it a moniker of my own: "the 300% production problem".

 ## The 300% Production Problem